Your Guide to Finding the Right Marketing Partner

-One of the reasons agencies don’t like to publish prices for specific projects is because they don’t want to over-promise and under-deliver.
+One of the reasons marketing and advertising agencies don’t like to publish prices for specific projects is because they don’t want to over-promise and under-deliver.
 It’s also difficult to set standard prices because of all the variables that affect each project.
 Instead, most agencies scope the work and create a customized quote that fits the work the client needs.

 All that said, to refine, revamp, or create an entirely new brand, it costs anywhere from $20k to $500k or more.

 Now, it doesn’t take a data analyst to realize that “$20k to $500k or more” is a huge range.
-So a better plan for you as a buyer is to understand what drives the cost up or down—something that will actually help you when you’re budgeting for other marketing services as well.
+So a better plan for you as a buyer is to understand what drives the agency costs up or down—something that will actually help you when you’re budgeting for other marketing services as well.

 Brand Development Cost Drivers